 Central Carolina Community College

-- The teacher population of 194 teachers has stayed relatively flat over five years.
+- The teacher population of 252 teachers has grown by 29% over five years.

 |Central Carolina Community College||(NC) Community College Avg.|